-- a) access to arenas for the purpose of familiarisation is recommended.
+- a) competition rules apply once a competitor arrives at the event venue - b) access to arenas for the purpose of familiarisation is recommended.
 Access to competition arenas is at the discretion of the Chief Judge for the competition or the OC.
-Riding in or entering the competition arena without permission will entail elimination - b) the above rule applies also when competition arena(s) are erected on the day(s) preceding an event - c) where an arena is a permanent fixture this rule applies from the time the OC has deemed it to be a competition arena and this time should be publicly advertised - d) from twenty-four hours prior to the event starting, a horse may be ridden only by its nominated rider on the competition grounds.
+Riding in or entering the competition arena without permission will entail elimination - c) the above rule applies also when competition arena(s) are erected on the day(s) preceding an event - d) where an arena is a permanent fixture this rule applies from the time the OC has deemed it to be a competition arena and this time should be publicly advertised - e) from twenty-four hours prior to the event starting, a horse may be ridden only by its nominated rider on the competition grounds.
 However, a groom may walk the horse on a long rein only.
-Grooms when riding must wear approved footwear (smooth sole with heel) and approved safety helmet with chin strap done up - e) all competitors are to be given equal warm-up time around the competition arena.
-Therefore, riders are not to enter the area around the competition arena until their start time - f) only horses entered in the event are permitted to use the warm-up area - g) any horse on the grounds that is not entered in the event is not permitted in the warm-up area (either ridden or led) until after the completion of competitions for that day - h) riders may not be led when mounted in the warmup area.
-Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead line - i) a maximum duration of pre-competition warm-up or training of one hour is the standard; riders require permission from the Chief Steward (which will be granted only in exceptional circumstances) to extend a training session beyond one hour.
+Grooms when riding must wear approved footwear (smooth sole with heel) and approved safety helmet with chin strap done up - f) all competitors are to be given equal warm-up time around the competition arena.
+Therefore, riders are not to enter the area around the competition arena until their start time - g) only horses entered in the event are permitted to use the warm-up area - h) any horse on the grounds that is not entered in the event is not permitted in the warm-up area (either ridden or led) until after the completion of competitions for that day - i) riders may not be led when mounted in the warmup area.
+Horses can be led into and out of the warmup arena but once in the warmup arena the groom is to take the horse off the lead line - j) a maximum duration of pre-competition warm-up or training of one hour is the standard; riders require permission from the Chief Steward (which will be granted only in exceptional circumstances) to extend a training session beyond one hour.
 The warm-up or training session must include relaxation periods, they do not include walking on a loose rein, to or from stables, or for exercise prior to or post warmup.